 Seattle Bus Camp reserves the right to make changes to our policies and terms of service at any time with out further written notice.

-We offer a 5% sibling discount for 2 siblings and a 10% discount for 3 siblings registered at the same time for the same session.
+We offer a 5% sibling discount for 2 or more siblings registered at the same time for the same session.

 All campers must complete the necessary camp forms in order to participate in Seattle Bus Camp.
 These forms are required by both the County and the State.
 Please complete all sections of the registration form.
 Health forms will be emailed to you after complete registration and payment is received.
 These forms must be emailed to Seattle Bus Camp prior to July 1.

 Seattle Bus Camp will follow all current Covid-19 Guidance and procedures set forth for King County as outlined by our local and state government and Health department for organizations serving groups of children.

 Please notify Seattle Bus Camp's Director, Alina Singletary, by text or call 206 794 5110 if a child is ill and will not be able to join us for camp that day.

 Campers who have communicable diseases will be sent home and may not return to camp until the illness has been treated successfully and the camper is symptom-free.